Frequently Asked Questions

 A Skilled Nursing Facility (SNF) is a clinical care provider offering 24-hour licensed nursing care.
 A SNF primarily provides services for residents requiring medical and nursing care and/or therapy services for rehabilitation.

-A licensed physician supervises each patient’s care, while a nurse and other medical professionals, such as occupational or physical therapists, are always onsite.
+A licensed physician supervises each resident’s care, while a nurse and other medical professionals, such as occupational or physical therapists, are always onsite.

 -